 - User targeting: Personalized communication must be sent to a set of users who did or did not do a specific event.

-- Multi-channel engagement: Depending on the user’s past actions and behavior, relevant communication must be sent across multiple channels.
+- Multi-channel engagement: Depending on the user’s past actions and behavior, relevant communication must be sent across multiple channels to create an omnichannel engagement.

 - Campaigns: Based on the use-cases mentioned above, EazyDiner wanted a no-frills and quick campaign execution that also helps them save their human hours.
 They aimed at having their integration done in such a manner that it helps them plan and execute their campaigns easily and strategically.